7 times when you must see an eye doctor ASAP

 If the particle does not wash out, keep the eye closed, bandage it lightly and seek medical care.

-“Some particles, particularly metallic ones, can cause rusting spots on the eye if left untreated for several days,” Horn warns.
+“Some particles, particularly metallic ones, can cause rusting spots on the eye if left untreated for several days,” Dr. Horn warns.
 “If you are unsure if the object is gone, do not delay medical care.”

 3. Noticeable vision changes

 One such defect is retinal detachment.
 If you’re seeing flashing lights and spots and/or a shower of floating spots from within the eye, you may have a detached retina.
+This is a medical emergency.

 Pain in the temples, headache, pain after chewing, hip pain and fever combined with blurred vision may indicate temporal arteritis, a serious condition where the temporal arteries supplying blood to the head and brain become inflamed or damaged.

-“Corneal swelling or infection can also cause sudden vision loss,” Melman says.
-“For any of these conditions, it is critical to have an accurate diagnosis and treatment plan.”
+Corneal swelling or infection can also cause sudden vision loss.
+For any of these conditions, it is critical to have an accurate diagnosis and treatment plan.

 4. A red eye

-“If you have red eye accompanied by discharge, you need to have it evaluated as soon as possible,” says Dr. Melman.
-He believes it’s best to be evaluated by an eye doctor.
+If you have red eye accompanied by discharge, you should have it evaluated by your eye doctor as soon as possible.

-“Most urgent care or ER centers will automatically prescribe an antibiotic,” Melman said.
-“That is really only appropriate for bacterial conjunctivitis.”
-Conjunctivitis (pink eye) is quite common in young children and is often viral and contagious, he says.
+Most urgent care or ER centers will automatically prescribe an antibiotic.
+That is appropriate for bacterial conjunctivitis.
+Conjunctivitis (pink eye) is quite common in young children and is often viral and contagious.

 A condition called corneal infiltrates (opaque spots on the cornea) may develop a few weeks after pink eye; it should be treated to avoid affecting vision.